Adding Catalyst 9800 Wireless Controller and Access Points to Dashboard

 Dashboard Prerequisites

-• Cloud Monitoring for Catalyst Wireless is a Meraki Dashboard Early Access Feature.
-Before you can add your wireless controller to dashboard you have to Opt-in to Cloud Monitoring for Catalyst Wireless.
+- Cloud Monitoring for Catalyst Wireless is a Meraki Dashboard Early Access feature.
+Before you can add your wireless controller to dashboard you must Opt-in to Cloud Monitoring for Catalyst Wireless.
 Go to Organization > Early access to enable.

-• In order to claim 9800 wireless controllers to you Organization, you must be using the New Version of Organization > Inventory.
-To use the the new version of inventory navigate to Organization > Inventory and select Try New Version in the upper right corner.
+- In order to claim 9800 wireless controllers to your organization, you must use the New Version of Organization > Inventory.
+To use the new version of inventory, navigate to Organization > Inventory and select Try New Version in the upper right corner.

-• If you are using the Per-device licensing Organization Inventory page you cannot claim 9800 wireless controllers on the Inventory page.
+- If you are using the Per-device licensing organization inventory page, you cannot claim 9800 wireless controllers on this Inventory page.
 You can claim and add 9800 wireless controllers by:

-• To create a new Network for your wireless controller go to Organization > Create network.
-Click +Claim devices
+- Creating a new Network for your wireless controller via Organization > Create network.
+Click +Claim devices.

-In order to use the Create network or Add devices pages you must be using the New Version of these pages.
-To use the new version select Try New Version in the top right corner of these pages.
+In order to use the Create network or Add devices pages, you must use the new version of these pages.
+To use the new version, select Try New Version in the top right corner of these pages.

 Restrictions

-To begin monitoring a C9800 wireless controller in the dashboard, it must first be claimed.
-If the C9800 wireless controller is an HA-SSO unit, we need to get the Cloud IDs (Meraki Serial Numbers) for both C9800 controllers in the pair.
+To begin monitoring a C9800 wireless controller in the dashboard, you must first claim it.
+If the C9800 wireless controller is an HA-SSO unit, you'll need the Cloud IDs (Meraki Serial Numbers) for both C9800 controllers in the pair.

-1. To claim the wireless controller into the dashboard we need to get the Cloud ID (Meraki Serial Number) from the Controller from either the Web UI or CLI.
+To claim the wireless controller into the dashboard you'll need to get the Cloud ID (Meraki Serial Number) of the controller from either the Web UI or CLI.

 Web UI